addu390/activity-awards/README.md

 - Set-up firebase for Auth and add firebaseConfig to environment.ts
 - ionic capacitor run ios --livereload

-*Please note that Activity Awards is a Prototype and features mentioned may not be fully implemented or work as expected (development time: 2 days).*
+*Please note that Activity Awards is a Prototype and features mentioned may not be fully implemented or work as expected.*